ra2van0/odin-recipes/README.md

 # odin-recipes
 This is my very first project on The Odin Project.
-Completing it has helped me practice my HTML introductory skills, including being able to work with lists or links, for instance.
-It was fun and I'm really looking forward to the future projects of TOP.
+It was so much fun to do.
+The recipes are from Adventure Time.